e107inc/sfs/README.md

 # Stop Forum Spam #

-**THIS PLUGIN IS CURRENTLY BEING REWRITTEN FOR E107 V2.
-PLEASE AWAIT FURTHER UPDATES BEFORE USING THIS PLUGIN FOR NOW.**

 ## Features
 Prevents spambots from signing up on your e107 website by checking their IP and/or email address against the database on stopforumspam.com